Pursuing the Human Story: Director Denis Delestrac on Filming Steve McCurry

 Today, almost two decades after that fateful phone call, Delestrac is an award-winning director and producer with dozens of projects under his belt, including IMAX blockbuster Mystery of the Nile (2005), Pax Americana and the Weaponization of Space (2009) and Sand Wars (2013).
 And McCurry is, well, the even more legendary, International Photography Hall of Fame-honored photographer Steve McCurry.

 And, more importantly, they have become close friends and travel companions.
 Thanks to McCurry’s exclusive partnership with Silversea Cruises, Delestrac has accompanied and documented the legendary photographer’s visits to some of the world’s most exciting destinations, from the lush Virunga Mountains of East Africa to the wind-swept steppes of Mongolia and the remote shores of Easter Island.
 If the 23-minute long segment, “The Face of the Human Condition,” marked the beginning of their fruitful collaboration, the time has come to take the story to the next level, this time with a full-length documentary.
-Tentatively titled: McCurry – The Pursuit of Colour with an equally tentative end-of-2020 launch date, it will transport viewers to the world in which McCurry travels, observes, absorbs and, of course, photography from their journeys to Madagascar, Papua New Guinea, and Bhutan, among others.
+McCurry – The Pursuit of Colour, which launched in June 2022, transports viewers to the world in which McCurry travels, observes, absorbs and, of course, photography from their journeys to Madagascar, Papua New Guinea, and Bhutan, among others.

 In this exclusive interview, we chat with Delestrac to learn more about the full-length documentary in the works, along with sharing both their experiences and outlooks on travel.